Cassina Projects Milan 2019

 The artist's oeuvre exploits the innumerable possibilities of interpreting and visualizing our physical present, while engaging with diverting themes such as abstractions and form, perception and reality, motion and structure.
 Although repetition and seriality are essential subjects of his research, each work is distinct from one another.
 Miller successfully creates an image exempt of preexisting references and introduces a space to be discovered and defined by its viewer.

-Cassina Projects New York is pleased to host Gerold Miller’s first solo exhibition in the United States.
-The artist has also exhibited internationally in various leading institutions including, Nationalgalerie, Berlin; Louisiana Museum of Modern Art, Humlebæk; Kunsthalle Winterthur; Kunstmuseum Stuttgart; Kunsthalle Weishaupt, Ulm; Tel-Aviv Museum of Art; Museo de Arte Latinoamericano, Buenos Aires; Museum Moderner Kunst, Wien; Fondation Cartier, Paris; Berlinische Galerie; Schirn Kunsthalle, Frankfurt a.
+Gerold Miller's work has exhibited internationally in various leading institutions including, Nationalgalerie, Berlin; Louisiana Museum of Modern Art, Humlebæk; Kunsthalle Winterthur; Kunstmuseum Stuttgart; Kunsthalle Weishaupt, Ulm; Tel-Aviv Museum of Art; Museo de Arte Latinoamericano, Buenos Aires; Museum Moderner Kunst, Wien; Fondation Cartier, Paris; Berlinische Galerie; Schirn Kunsthalle, Frankfurt a.
 M.; Opera City Gallery, Tokio; MASI Lugano, Museo d’arte della Svizzera italiana; Musée d’Art Contemporain, Bordeaux; and ZKM, Karlsruhe.